 I am not sure if I can agree with the cynical viewpoint of Baudrillard.
 His overly dramatic and playful writings are interesting but also contradictory, probably by design.
 He would probably be horrified at our attempt to simulate the whole earth to predict and control our future.
 But how else can we deal with an open, unpredictable future other than the pursuit of more and more accurate predictions?
 Esposito asks if this future will still be open (Esposito, 2024; Esposito et al., 2023).

-It appears to me that logical reasoning alone is not sufficiently compelling.
+It appears to me that logical reasoning and providing ‘better’ facts alone is not sufficiently compelling.
 Science and technology is not enough.
 It feels like we lack spiritual growth.
 Maybe Rorty is right about the importance of empathic stories.
-But where are these stories in the mainstream?
-Are we already too cynical, too ironic?
+Maybe science should provide us with that what we call truth and politics should offer us a story that moves us.
+But where are these stories?
+Are we already as cynical as Baudrillard?
 We need storytellers and artists to craft more persuasive mythologies, narratives, and stories that resonate on an emotional level.
-But I believe this can only be possible if we do not filter out the negative and the ugly part of society.
+I believe this can only be possible if we do not filter out the negative and the ugly part of society.
+We have to be serious yet playful and imaginative.
 I want a serious vision which is shamelessly emphatic towards all forms of life.
-This anti-Socratic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors and, in the end, matter more than any rational argument could be.
+This anti-Platonistic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors and, in the end, matter more than any rational argument could be.

 We have reached an alarming point at which millions of people can no longer discriminate between reality and hyperreality.
 That which cannot be simulated seems to disappear.
-There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by ludicrous, unsubstantiated conspiracy theories due to proliferation.
-In the case of the climate crisis, there is no room for alternative truths.
-The best we can do is to trust in the scientific method to provide us with knowledege and spirituality that may spend us wisdom.
-Sooner or later the reality of the crisis will eventually bleed into hyperreality.
-Will we be able to give it symbolic meaning, or will it be re-integrated into the simulation?
+There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by an authoritarian rebellion against the authority of knowledge.
+Even in the case of the climate crisis, if we want to preserve a liberal democracy, politics has to discuss alternatives based on the consideration of different values.
+We need imagination to draw larger circles and rationalty to make valid moves within these circles.
+We have to trust in the scientific method to provide us with good knowledege, politics (not politicians) that is informed by science to provide us with good politics, and spirituality that may spend us wisdom and psychologic stability.

 References